 Automatically restores health out of combat.

 A very strong convenience option, and probably the best implant for Light Assaults, because the ability to carry C4 and still have a way to regenerate health is too good to pass up.

 Even Tier 1 Regeneration implant heals fast, removing the need to look for medics each time you get wounded.

-Light Assaults get the most out of Regeneration, since for they have the easiest time finding safe havens to recharge shields and wait for health to regenerate.
+Light Assaults get the most out of Regeneration, since they have the easiest time finding safe havens to recharge shields and wait for health to regenerate.